 Day one was kicked off with Advocacy Day which involved students going to Capitol Hill to speak to their state representatives regarding the Affordable Care Act.
 The next couple of days were filled with seminars on residency and match tips, interviewing skills, information regarding specialties, ethical and legal dilemmas, clinical skills workshops, and tons more.
 Medical review companies such as Kaplan, Becker’s, Doctors in Training, and Osmosis were all present to talk about their products and services.

 It was a weekend full of inspiring stories and messages.
 Everyone had such positive energy.
 I even ran into some Trinity students currently doing clerkships in Baltimore.
 It was great to see them doing so well and hear advice from them in person.

 Gianna Guzzardo (picture right) and Paul Cartwright (picture left) presented their research poster on “A Novel Surgical Technique: Abdominal Wall Reconstruction Utilizing a Pfannenstiel Abdominoplasty, Component Separation, Biological Mesh Underlay, and Biosynthetic Overlay” at the 22nd Annual AMSA Poster Session and Project Exhibition.

-Sometimes on the island we can get too focused and lose sight of the end goal of medical school.
+Sometimes on the island, we can get too focused and lose sight of the end goal of medical school.
 It was empowering to see other Trinity students out there putting forth a good name and to hear speakers recognize our school’s name.
 Together we are a powerful network of our own.

 I would highly encourage everyone to attend at least one AMSA convention throughout their medical education.
 You won’t regret it!
-If anyone has any questions or would like to know about my experience at convention, please don’t hesitate to reach out.
+If anyone has any questions or would like to know about my experience at the convention, please don’t hesitate to reach out.

 We offer our sincere gratitude to Ms. Hoonjan for both attending and supplying us with this terrific write-up.
 Click here to learn more about AMSA and Trinity School of Medicine.